garethtdavies/docker-masterclass/README.md

 ```
 After changing directory into the `/usr/src/app` directory, the `npm install`
 command is run, which uses the `package.json` file previously copied to this
-location to install all of the required NPM packages specified in it.
+location to install all of the required npm packages specified in it.
 This creates a `/usr/src/app/node_modules` directory with all the dependencies
 in.